theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

 you also post copies of your videos on a third-party site such as `Amazon S3
 <http://aws.amazon.com/s3/>`_.
 When a student views  a video in your course, if
 YouTube is not available in that student’s location or if the YouTube video doesn’t play, the video on the backup site starts playing automatically.
-The student can also click a link to download the video from the backup site.
+You can also allow the student to download the video from the backup site.

 After you post your video online, make sure you have the URL for the video.
 If you host copies of your video in more than one place, make sure you have the URL